ykxvqze/bash_projects/README.md

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/auditscan.sh">auditscan.sh</a>: interactive script for server security auditing and hardening.

-<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scansec/scansec.sh">scansec.sh</a>: a replacement for _auditscan.sh_.
-It operates on a set of test files that explicitly contain audit rules and can be independently expanded to include more rules.
+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scansec/scansec.sh">scansec.sh</a>: script that runs a set of test files containing audit rules that can be independently expanded to include more rules.
 In this design, the rules are not hard-coded into the script itself - which only handles the display and report.
 <!--
 ```
 auditscan.sh